whyboris/utilitarianism.net/content/en/utilitarian-thinkers.md

 menu: "thinkers"
 weight: 1
 hideAudio: true
+description: "Utilitarian thinkers through the ages, from Mozi, Bentham, Mill, Sidgwick, to Peter Singer"
 ---

 Utilitarian ideas go back in part to the works of philosophers in ancient China, including Mozi, and ancient Greece, including Epicurus.[^1] Utilitarianism was further developed, refined and promoted in the late 18th and early 19th century by the classical utilitarians, Jeremy Bentham, John Stuart Mill, and Henry Sidgwick.